goauthentik/authentik/website/blog/2024-02-20-release-2024-2-is-here/item.md

 Typical use cases for remote access include being able to use authentik exactly as you would on your local machine, be that as a _user_ (I need to reset my password, or authenticate to use a specific application that is running on that remote machine), or as an Admin (I need to manage users, create new login flows, etc.).

-### Create new apps (and providers!) with an easy Wizard
+### Create new apps (and providers!) with an easy Wizard (Preview)

-We are very happy to announce our new App Wizard; gone are the days when you started to create a new application, then realized you needed to first go create a provider (a means of authentication against a remote application), then back to the app to finish up… now the steps for creating both a new provider and a new app are managed by the wizard; easy-peasy.
+We are very happy to announce our new App Wizard.
+It's still in Preview, so please send us your feedback!

+Gone are the days when you started to create a new application, then realized you needed to first go create a provider (a means of authentication against a remote application), then back to the app to finish up… now the steps for creating both a new app and a new provider are managed by the wizard; easy-peasy.
 We know this was a too-many-hoops hurdle for some new users, so our new App wizard is a new feature that we are particularly pleased to release.
+Be sure to check out our [YouTube video](https://www.youtube.com/watch?v=broUAWrIWDI) covering the wizard!

 ### Audit logging now with field-level changes (Enterprise)